Lythraceae (loosestrife family) Lagerstroemia

 ‘Natchez’ was planted at the Old Union in 2007, after the building’s renovation, and has been used extensively since then, including a row along Galvez on the east side of the John A. & Cynthia Fry Gunn Building (SIEPR) immediately adjacent to the sidewalk.
 Several flank the front entrance to Vaden Health Center.
 See a formal grid of 20 at Crothers Hall near Crothers Way.
 Several ‘Muskogee’, with light lavender-pink flowers, can be seen at 719 Alvarado Road on campus.
 The ‘Natchez’, ‘Muskogee’, and ‘Tuscarora’ trifecta ruled in Palo Alto for many years, favored as the most disease-resistant by City arborists.

 A pale lavender, with very little undertone of pink, may be seen on the substantial trusses of flowers in late summer on six ‘Yuma’ in front of Enchanted Broccoli Forest (this cultivar has a soupçon of L. amabilis mixed in).
+Petals fade to a dried fawn, remaining attached.
+Compare to the multi-trunked shrubby ‘Muskogee’ near the front tables.
 A handsome row of crape myrtles, one purple, the others in shades of clear pink, edges the back lawn of the Knoll.

-In recent years, pure red ‘Dynamite’, a cultivar of L. indica, has been appearing on campus, for example along the northwest side of Arrillaga Family Sports Center.
+In recent years, pure red Dynamite, the trade name of a cultivar of L. indica, has been appearing on campus, for example at 828 Pine Hill Road (mixed among the ‘Tuscarora’ on that block) and at 34 Pearce Mitchell Place.
 Occasional medium pink flowers will appear within the masses of red.
-In Palo Alto, see several ‘Dynamite’ at 2075 Yale Street, and a row of deep purple–flowered ‘Catawba’ on the left side of 2140 Bowdoin Street.
+A row along the northwest side of Arrillaga Family Sports Center was removed in 2024 because of construction.
+In Palo Alto, see several Dynamite at 2075 Yale Street.
+Nearby, deep purple–flowered L. indica ‘Catawba’ is on the Oberlin Street side of 1080 College Ave and along the left side of 2140 Bowdoin Street.

 Lavender ‘Yuma’ cultivar of crape myrtle, Enchanted Broccoli Forest.
 Sairus Patel, 9 Sep 2023